 Travel Portland offers a selection of rights-free images to promote your event.
 You can also check out our Promotional Materials section, which includes short videos, still images and copy you can post to your Instagram, Facebook, Twitter and/or YouTube channels.

 What is being done about homelessness in Portland?
 Will my delegates be safe in the central city?

 Homelessness is a national issue that is impacting Portland and many other cities.
 Portland has fewer homeless people than other large cities, but, due to a lack of shelter availability for those in need, our unsheltered population is more visible.
 Portland’s crime rates are comparable to similar-sized cities across the nation and have decreased from 2001–2015.

 Portland seems to be adding a lot of new hotels.
 Can you give me some more information?

 Portland is in the midst of an unprecedented hotel boom; the central city’s inventory is approaching 10,000 rooms.
-Learn about new hotels in development, and get more details on the 600-room convention center HQ hotel, the Hyatt Regency, which opened in December 2019.
+Learn about new hotels in development, like the Hyatt Regency, which opened in December 2019.